Christopher Cheng

-Christopher Cheng (born 27 October 2001) is a Norwegian footballer who currently plays as a left back for Sandefjord.
+Christopher Cheng (鄭澤彥; born 27 October 2001) is a Norwegian professional footballer who plays as a left-back for Ekstraklasa club Widzew Łódź.

 Career

-He was a part of Bærumsløkka's youth setup before joining Stabæk in 2012.
+Cheng was a part of Bærumsløkka's youth setup before joining Stabæk in 2012.
 Graduating through the academy, he signed a professional contract with Stabæk in 2019.
 He played as a winger at the time.
-After being promoted to the senior squad in the winter of 2020, he was loaned out to Notodden in the fall.
-In 2021 he was loaned out to second-tier club Strømmen IF.
+After being promoted to the senior squad in the winter of 2020, Cheng was loaned out to Notodden in the fall.
+In 2021, he was loaned out to second-tier club Strømmen IF.

-In 2022 he was on trial at Bryne FK, but instead joined Strømmen permanently.
+In 2022, Cheng was on trial at Bryne FK, but instead joined Strømmen permanently.
 He was then signed by Arendal Fotball in 2023, and regained motivation he had lost during the Stabæk years.
-He was also repurposed from winger to left back.
+He was also repurposed from winger to left-back.
 The Eliteserien club Sandefjord Fotball decided to buy the third-tier player ahead of the 2024 season, and he immediately established himself as a starting player.

+On 9 December 2025, Cheng signed a contract valid until 2029 with the option of a twelve-month extension with Polish club Widzew Łódź.